Manthira Punnagai (1986 film): Production

 Manthira Punnagai is the directorial debut of V. Thamizhazhagan.
+Both the lead stars, Sathyaraj and Nadhiya, play dual roles each.
+Cinematography was handled by Ramachandra Babu, and editing by K. R. Krishnan.

 Soundtrack

 The music was composed by Ilaiyaraaja.
+The song "Kaali Perungaaya Dappa" is set to the Carnatic raga Vachaspati.
+The disco-themed "Pavala Malligai" attained popularity.

 Release and reception

 Manthira Punnagai was released on 11 December 1986, and distributed by Metro Movies.
-Jayamanmadhan of Kalki unfavourably reviewed the film but praised the music and said since Thamizhazhagan overly desired to give a lot in his debut film, Manthira Punnagai became a Mandha Punnagai (dull smile) full of yawns and concluded "Better luck next time!".
+Jayamanmadhan of Kalki unfavourably reviewed the film but praised the music and said since Thamizhazhagan overly desired to give a lot in his debut film, Manthira Punnagai (magical smile) became a Mandha Punnagai (dull smile) full of yawns and concluded "Better luck next time!".
+Balumani of Anna praised acting, music, dialogues and direction but felt the film would have attained Himalayan victory if the story was more strong.